Here are some basic things to know before getting stared:

 The Kettlebell Swing is one of the easier exercises involving the kettle bell.
 It works the hips, back, legs, glutes and shoulders.
 Begin by standing up straight with your feet set apart at a distance that puts them just outside of the hips.
 Hold onto the kettlebell handle with both hands.
 Keep your palms face down as you hold your arms in front of your body.
 Hold a slight knee bend, move the hips back and lower the body.
 Then move the hips forward as you swing the kettlebell.
 Keep your midsection and glutes flexed throughout the kettlebell swing.

 The kettlebell squat really works your legs, butt and back.
 It modifies the traditional squat motion by incorporating a kettlebell.
 Begin by standing straight and tall.
 Grab the kettlebell with both hands and hold it out in front of your chest.
 Hold your elbows close to your body throughout the duration of the exercise.
 Squat by pushing your hips and driving your feet down.
 Once your thighs are parallel to the ground, you can return to the standing position.
 Focus on maintaining an excellent form rather than performing the exercise as quickly as possible.

 Kettlebell Lunge Press

 This kettlebell exercise works nearly the entire body.
 It certainly adds variety to the traditional lunge.
-Start out by standing straight and holding a kettlebell out in front of your chest with both hands.
-Bend your arms and allow your palms to face one another.
+Start out by standing straight and holding a kettlebell out in front of your chest with one hand.
+Bend your arm and allow your palm to face in.
 Lunge forward with a leg and lift the kettlebell up high.
 Return to the standing position and bring the kettleball back to your chest.